codelingo/lingo/scripts/IDE/sublime/README.md

 Copy this directory to `~/.config/sublime-text-3/Packages` into a folder called Lingo or run `scripts/install_sublime_plugin.sh`.

-If you are a developer, go to Preferences > Package Settings > Lingo and add the preference `{"codelingo_env":"dev"}`
+To run the client against development platform, go to Preferences > Package Settings > Lingo and add the preference `{"codelingo_env":"dev"}`

 You may need to restart sublimetext.